jsloop42/dreamlisp/README.md

 #### reverse/1

-Returns a lazy sequence which when realised reverse the elements in the given sequence.
+Returns a lazy sequence which when realized reverse the elements in the given sequence.

 ```
 λ user> (doall (reverse "apple"))